What is business intelligence (BI)?

 Examples of business intelligence in action

-Today’s BI tools make it easier for everyone across an organization to access, analyze, and act on current and historical data.
+Today’s BI tools make it easier for everyone across an organisation to access, analyse, and act on current and historical data.
 Here are a few examples of BI use cases in different business areas:

 - BI for marketing: Marketers can use business intelligence to track campaign results, such as e-mail open rates, click-through rates, and landing page conversions – and then tailor future promotions to make them more effective.